Gdoc/Admin

 The chart here shows some evidence of this pattern.
 As we can see, female labor force participation is highest in some of the poorest and richest countries in the world, while it is lowest in countries with incomes somewhere in between.
 In other words: in a cross-section, the relationship between female participation rates and GDP per capita follows a U-shape.

-Given that informal employment in the agricultural sector is typically not captured in labor statistics, the chart here offers only partial evidence of the mechanisms described above.
-However, multiple studies have found support of a U-shaped female labor supply function, both within and across countries over the course of development.35
+Given that informal employment is harder to capture in labor statistics, the chart here offers only partial evidence of the mechanisms described above.
+However, multiple studies have found support for a U-shaped female labor supply function, both within and across countries over the course of development.38

 Endnotes

-Another way of saying this is that the reduction in hours worked per female worker did not offset the strong effect of the increase in the number of female workers.
-But a technical note regarding 'cohort' vs 'period' effects is relevant here.
+5. Another way of saying this is that the reduction in hours worked per female worker did not offset the strong effect of the increase in the number of female workers.
+But a technical note regarding “cohort” vs “period” effects is relevant here.
 The issue is that the decline in weekly hours worked may be at least partly a consequence of the addition of "low-hours" women within each cohort, rather than a reduction of hours worked across cohorts.
-This may well be the case, since a large part of the increase in participation was driven by new part-time employment opportunities (e.g. because of greater availability of jobs with flexible hours).
-Heckman and Killingsworth (1986) provide evidence suggesting that successive cohorts of women in rich countries generally did supply steadily increasing amounts of labor throughout most of the 20th century – and this is true for various definitions of "labor supply", including participation in the labor force, employment and 'total work per capita' (i.e. the product of the employment rate and weekly hours worked by working women).
+This may well be the case, since a large part of the increase in participation was driven by new part-time employment opportunities (e.g., because of greater availability of jobs with flexible hours).
+Heckman and Killingsworth (1986) provide evidence suggesting that successive cohorts of women in rich countries generally did supply steadily increasing amounts of labor throughout most of the 20th century — and this is true for various definitions of "labor supply", including participation in the labor force, employment and “total work per capita” (i.e. the product of the employment rate and weekly hours worked by working women).

-Shown are the ILO's 'non-modeled' estimates, which have a higher margin of error but are available for a longer period.
+6. Shown are the ILO's national, or “non-modeled” estimates, which have a higher margin of error but are available for a longer period.
 Whenever a country has missing data for 1980 or the most recent year, the closest year with available data is shown (within a 5-year window).
-For reference, this slope chart plots the same dataset, but only for countries with observations in 1980 and the most recent year.
+For reference, this other chart plots the same dataset, but only for countries with observations in 1980 and the most recent year.

-Formal workers are favored through, for example: sectoral policies, infrastructure services, social protection, childcare and occupational safety systems, and institutions for collective bargaining.
+13. Formal workers are favored through, for example: sectoral policies, infrastructure services, social protection, childcare, occupational safety systems, and institutions for collective bargaining.
 See WIEGO (Women in Informal Employment: Globalizing and Organizing).

 Kenjoh, E. (2005).
 New mothers’ employment and public policy in the UK, Germany, the Netherlands, Sweden, and Japan.
 Labour, 19(s1), 5-49.